Undergraduate programs

 The Development Studies major consists of two first year courses chosen from the disciplines of anthropology, economics, political science, sociology, geography, history, Asian studies.
 The five later years courses must include three core courses which focus on the theoretical and practical problems of development, plus two area courses.

-Indigenous Australian Studies Major
+Australian Indigenous Studies Major

 Indigenous Australian Studies is concerned with the place of indigenous people in Australian society, in social, political and historical terms.
 ANU offers many courses in the broad field of Indigenous Australian Studies that engage a wide range of themes including the history of Indigenous-state relations, Indigenous literature, music, and other forms of cultural expression.
 The Indigenous Australian Studies major enables students to take a set of interrelated courses in different disciplines without the normal prerequisites required in each course.
 Within the major it is possible to combine courses that provide a broadly-based understanding of indigenous Australian societies and cultures, both past and present.